tdhopper/tdhopper.com/content/post/2017-10-06-how-i-became-a-data-scientist.md

 slug: how-i-became-a-data-scientist-the-talk
 aliases: [/blog/2017/Oct/06/how-i-became-a-data-scientist-the-talk/]
 category: Personal Update
+Description: Video of talk I gave about my path from studying math in undergrad to being a practicing data scientist.
 ---

 A few years ago, I wrote a posted called [https://tdhopper.com/how/](How I Became a Data Scientist Despite Having Been a Math Major: The Talk).
 I recently gave a talk on the same topic at the [Demystify Data Science Conference](https://www.thisismetis.com/demystifying-data-science).